 N.B.
 Schools are advised to provide the participant with support from a Mentor, enabling the above to take place.
 We will provide additional guidance for mentors, especially for non-school based participants.

 Teaching listening and reading skills

 Speaking strategies and use of target language

 Teaching grammar and using powerful analogies and illustrations

 Teaching writing skills and planning for creative work

 Effective lesson planning for progress and engagement

 Constructive use of assessment and preparing for GCSE

 Who is delivering the programme?

-The whole programme is delivered by System Leaders and Specialist Leaders of Education (SLEs).
-Each Leader is highly experienced and skilled, and are frequently involved in supporting MFL in schools across the area, leading networks, and delivering bespoke training.
+The whole programme is delivered by Specialist Leaders of Education (SLEs).
+Each Leader is highly experienced and skilled, and are frequently involved in supporting MFL in schools across the area, leading networks and training.